 We recommend trying to warm soak your breasts 10 minutes before a feed.
 This can be done by:

 - Getting into the shower and let the hot water run over your breast for 10-15 minutes.

 - Take a clean wet washcloth and put it in a baggie, in the microwave for 10-15 seconds.
 Ensure that it is not too hot and then place the cloth on your breasts until the heat is dissipated.
 Try to rub any knots you feel while breastfeeding from the outside of your breast towards the nipple.
 This will help to prevent clogged milk ducts that can lead to infection and greater discomfort.

 Postpartum, as you begin to breastfeed you will notice your nipple enlarges and toughens up after an initial skin cracking and bruising that can be seen.
 If you notice blood in your newborn’s mouth or spit up when your nipples are cracked this is your blood, not theirs and is not a concern but can be considered as a source of iron to your newborn.

 Ideas for improved nipple care include:

-In the first 2 weeks of your breast feeding, your nipples will be toughened by consistent feeding of your newborn or recurrent breast pumping.
+In the first 2 weeks of your breastfeeding, your nipples will be toughened by consistent feeding of your newborn or recurrent breast pumping.
 After each feed, during this transition time, rub a little breast milk or lanolin ointment onto the nipple and let it air dry before replacing a breast shield or bra.
-You may also find wearing a breast gel pad soothing ( especially if it is kept in the refridgerator before use).
+You may also find wearing a breast gel pad soothing ( especially if it is kept in the refrigerator before use).